 Dr. Sutton has been active in his professional organization the American Association of Pharmaceutical Scientists (AAPS).
 For example, he founded the AAPS Oral Absorption Focus Group, and was a founding member of both the Hudson Valley and Kansas City Pharmaceutics Discussion Groups.
 He served as General Chair of the AAPS Midwest Regional Meeting, as well as organized numerous national meeting symposia over the years.
 He is also a member of the editorial board of the AAPS PharmSciTech and The AAPS Journal.
 Dr. Sutton is a research Fellow of the American Association of Pharmaceutical Scientists, and a Fellow of the American Academy of Veterinary Pharmacology and Therapeutics.
 Dr. Sutton has a visiting scientist status at MCPHS, College of Pharmacy, and SUNY at Buffalo, College of Pharmacy.
 Previously, he also held adjunct professor appointments at the School of Pharmaceutical Sciences, Kansas University (KU), Lawrence, the School of Pharmacy, University of Missouri-Kansas City (UMKC) and at the University of Connecticut, School of Pharmacy.
 At KU and UMKC, he served as a member on graduate students' research committees.

 His personal interests include SCUBA, fine woodworking, and trying to grow tomatoes.
 Dr. Sutton met his wife, Kimberly in graduate school.
-They have three children: Brenton, an employee of Origene, Inc. (Rockville, MD), Alexander, a Post-Doc at Brandeis and Katherine, who recently earned her BS degree in Ecology & Environmental Science at Murdoch University, Australia.
+They have three children: Brenton, an employee of Origene, Inc. (Rockville, MD), Alexander a consultant traniee at BCG and Katherine, who recently earned her MS degree in Food Science in Australia.